lich-uct/molpher-lib/doc/source/usage/tutorial/exploration.rst

 ..  seealso:: In addition to the `non_producing_survive` parameter, there is the `max_morphs_total` parameter,
-    which imposes a restriction on the maximum number of descendents of one :term:`non-producing molecule`.
-If the number of descendents reaches this threshold, the molecule is removed along with the descendents.
+    which imposes a restriction on the maximum number of descendants of one :term:`non-producing molecule`.
+If the number of all historic descendants reaches this threshold, the molecule is removed along with the current descendants.

-..  hint:: We could now repeat the process of generating, filtering, extending and pruning
-    and have Molpher iteratively explore further in :term:`chemical space`.
-We could also read the `path_found` member at every iteration to check for the presence of the :term:`target molecule` in the tree and terminate the process, if a it is present.
-This would give us one complete implementation of a chemical space exploration algorithm.

-Now we know everything that is needed to implement a chemical space exploration algorithm with the *Molpher-lib* library.
-In the following sections, we describe more advanced topics and introduce some built-in features of the library that can help to make some more complex tasks (such as tree serialization) easier.
+Now we know the basics about the main building blocks that Molpher-lib offers and we showed how to implement a basic chemical space exploration algorithm.
+In the following sections, we describe more advanced topics and introduce other helpful features of the library.

 ..  _operations:

 Tree Operations
 ---------------

+In the previous section, we introduced a few methods of the :class:`~.core.ExplorationTree` that we can use to generate new morphs and extend the exploration tree (such as :meth:`~.core.ExplorationTree.generateMorphs` or :meth:`~.core.ExplorationTree.extend`).
+These methods, however, have one thing in common.
+They work with a single exploration tree instance and change it somehow.
+Therefore, their functionality can be defined with an interface and that is what we will cover in this section, the *tree operation* interface and how to use it.

 We call every action that is performed on an :term:`exploration tree` a *tree operation*.
-This concept is represented in the library with the :class:`~molpher.core.operations.TreeOperation` abstract class and it becomes useful when we run into a situation where we need to build several exploration trees at once, want to reuse some existing code or store some interim results of an ongoing exploration.
+This concept is represented in the library with the :class:`~molpher.core.operations.TreeOperation` abstract class and it becomes useful when we need to control several exploration trees at once or if we just prefer to separate the tree itself from the logic of our exploration algorithm.

+..  note:: Tree operations were mainly created to house different parts of the exploration algorithm
+    and to make them more encapsulated and configuration more intuitive.
+However, this transition is still far from complete so most of the built-in operations take their parameters from the `params` property, which is defined globally for the tree in question.
+Most of these parameters will eventually be encapsulated by their respective operations, though.

-We can run any operation on a tree simply by supplying it to the `runOperation()` method of the :py:class:`~molpher.swig_wrappers.core.ExplorationTree` class.
-Here is how to implement the same workflow as in the preceding sections using operations:
+When we have defined our own operation, we can run it on a tree by supplying it to the `runOperation()` method.
+Here is an example of how to define a customized filtering procedure (similar to the one used :ref:`before <filtering-morphs>`) and incorporate it in an exploration algorithm:

 ..  code-block:: python
-    :caption: Using operations to implement simple chemical space exploration.
+    :caption: Using tree operations to define an iteration of a simple chemical space exploration algorithm.
-    :emphasize-lines: 3-23,31
     :name: operations-example
     :linenos:

+    import molpher
     from molpher.core.operations import *
+    from molpher.core import MolpherMol, ExplorationTree as ETree

     class MyFilterMorphs(TreeOperation):
         """
         A custom tree operation that accepts
-        only the first three morphs
+        only the first three morphs after
-        (those with the lowest distance to target).
+        the list of candidates is sorted.
         """

         def __call__(self):
             """
             This method is called automatically by the tree.
-            The tree this operation is being run on is accessible from `self.tree`.
+            The tree this operation is being run on is accessible from the 'tree' member of the class.
             """

+            self.tree.candidates_mask = [
+                True if idx < 20 and self.tree.candidates[idx].sascore < 6
+                else False
-        mask = [False for x in self.tree.candidates_mask] mask[0] = True
+                for idx, x in enumerate(self.tree.candidates_mask)
-        mask[1] = True
+            ]

-        mask[2] = True
+    cocaine = MolpherMol('CN1[CH]2CC[CH]1[CH](C(OC)=O)[CH](OC(C3=CC=CC=C3)=O)C2')
-        self.tree.candidates_mask = mask
+    procaine = MolpherMol('O=C(OCCN(CC)CC)c1ccc(N)cc1')
     tree = ETree.create(source=cocaine, target=procaine) # create the tree

-    # this list of tree operations defines one iteration
+    # list of tree operations, defines one iteration
     iteration = [
         GenerateMorphsOper()
         , SortMorphsOper()
-        , MyFilterMorphs()
-        , ExtendTreeOper()
+        , MyFilterMorphs() # our custom filtering procedure , ExtendTreeOper()
         , PruneTreeOper()
     ]